SNOO Gave This Mom “So Much Peace of Mind” After a Scary Incident

 “We had to call 911.
 At that moment, I knew we had to get SNOO,” Emily says.

 Emily had looked into SNOO while she was still pregnant, but despite being intrigued, wasn’t sure it would be worth the price.
-But now, all of SNOO’s safety features—including its special swaddle that keeps babies from rolling into risky positions—seemed like a worthwhile investment.
+But now, all of SNOO’s safety features—including its special swaddle that keeps babies sleeping on the back—seemed like a worthwhile investment.

 With the memory of their scary choking experience still looming, Emily was initially hesitant to use SNOO overnight.
 To start, she put Claire in SNOO during the day while she got ready for a doctor’s appointment.

 “She fell asleep immediately.
 I was like what?!”
 Emily remembers.

 Soon, Claire was sleeping six hours straight—this was a huge change.
 For Claire’s first four weeks of life, she would only sleep when held, so Emily and her husband had to switch off.
 Nobody in their home was sleeping.